Loading image...Kiro

 When determining the effort level for a session, Kiro applies this priority order:

-1. Session override — value set via /effort during the current session
+1. Session override — value set via /effort or --effort during the current session

 2. Workspace defaults — chat.modelDefaults in .kiro/settings/cli.json